EMSL-Computing/TMSig/README.md

 version](https://img.shields.io/github/r-package/v/EMSL-Computing/most?label=R%20package)
 <!-- badges: end -->

-most contains tools to operate on sets and is intended for preparing *a priori* biomolecular/omics sets for enrichment analysis/gene set testing.
-Examples of biomolecular sets: Reactome pathways, Gene Ontology gene sets, phosphorylation sites grouped by their known kinases, and metabolites/lipids grouped by chemical subclasses (e.g., acyl carnitines, fatty acids). **In general, the functions in this package work with any named list of character vectors.**
+The `most` R package contains tools to prepare and analyze *a priori* molecular signatures, such as gene sets.
+Examples of molecular
+signatures: Reactome pathways, Gene Ontology gene sets, phosphorylation sites grouped by their known kinases, and metabolites/lipids grouped by chemical subclasses (e.g., acyl carnitines, fatty acids). **In general, functions in this package work with any named list of character vectors.**

 Below is a overview of some core functions:

-- `gmt_to_list`: Create a named list of sets from a GMT file.
+- `gmt_to_list`: create a named list of sets from a GMT file.

-- `incidence`: Compute a sparse incidence matrix with unique sets as rows and unique elements as columns.
+- `incidence`: compute a sparse incidence matrix with unique sets as rows and unique elements as columns.
 A value of 1 indicates that a particular element is a member of that set, while a value of 0 indicates that it is not.

-- `similarity`: Compute the matrix of pairwise Jaccard or overlap similarity coefficients for all pairs of sets $A$ and $B$, where
+- `similarity`: compute the matrix of pairwise Jaccard or overlap similarity coefficients for all pairs of sets $A$ and $B$, where

   - $Jaccard(A, B) = \frac{|A \cap B|}{|A \cup B|}$
   - $Overlap(A, B) = \frac{|A \cap B|}{\min(|A|, |B|)}$

-- `filter_sets`: Restrict sets to only those elements in a pre-determined background, if provided, and only keep those that pass minimum and maximum size thresholds.
+- `filter_sets`: restrict sets to only those elements in a pre-determined background, if provided, and only keep those that pass minimum and maximum size thresholds.

 - `cluster_sets`: hierarchical clustering of highly similar sets.
 Used to reduce redundancy prior to analysis.

+- `cameraPR.matrix`: a matrix method for `limma::cameraPR` for testing
+  molecular signatures across one or more contrasts.
+Pre-Ranked Correlation Adjusted MEan RAnk molecular signature analysis (CAMERA-PR) accounts for inter-molecular correlation to control the type I error rate (Wu & Smyth, 2012).

+- `enrichmap`: visualize molecular signature analysis results, such as those from `cameraPR.matrix`, as a bubble heatmap with signatures as rows and contrasts as columns.

 ## Installation

-You can install the development version of most like so:
+You can install the development version of `most` like so:

 ``` r
 if (!require("devtools", quietly = TRUE))